confluentinc/ksql/docs/installation/server-config/security.rst

 If the KSQL server is configured to use HTTPS, CLI instances may need to be configured with suitable key and trust stores.

-If the SSL certificate the server is using is not signed by a recognised public Certificate Authority the CLI will need to be configured with a trust store that trusts the servers SSL certificate.
+If the server's SSL certificate is not signed by a recognised public Certificate Authority, the CLI will need to be configured with a trust store that trusts the servers SSL certificate.

 If you haven't already, you will need to :ref:`create SSL key and trust stores <generating-keys-certs>`.